nnieddu/ft_services/README.md

 Volumes component : serve to store the data persistent between restart of services (can be local or external / cloud).

 Deployement component : it's a blueprints for pods, where you can specify the number of app pods replica you want and her configuration.
-=> CAN NOT BE USED FOR DB
+=> DO NOT USED FOR DB

 StatefulSet component :
+Stateless component :

 ## K8s Commands :
 ### minikube CLI